-Remotely accessing the files and software on your work computer has always been important in a global economy.
-But now that the pandemic has ushered in what may be a permanent shift towards working from home, remote access software is a booming market.
+Both Pro and TeamViewer offer top-class features and reassuring security protocols.
+Neither would be a bad choice, and now that the pandemic has ushered in what may be a permanent shift towards working from home, remote access software is a booming market.

 So which is best?
-We've dug into the topic, and found that two options are neck and neck: TeamViewer and LogMeIn Pro.
+We've dug in, and found that TeamViewer and Pro are neck and neck on the feature front.
+It really does come down to value and the size of your business – and TeamViewer makes sense if you have more users to budget for.
 Either one might be right for you, depending on your needs.
 Here, we'll explain why.

-TeamViewer and LogMeIn Pro both offer good features, pricing, and support.
-However, TeamViewer offers far more remotely-managed devices — between 200 and 500, depending on the plan — compared to LogMeIn Pro, which offers between one and 10.
-Then again, LogMeIn Pro includes unlimited users, unlike TeamViewer.
+TeamViewer and Pro by GoTo, both offer good features, pricing, and support.
+However, TeamViewer offers far more remotely-managed devices — between 200 and 500, depending on the plan — compared to Pro, which offers between one and 10.
+Then again, the Pro includes unlimited users, unlike TeamViewer.

 So, do you want more users, or more devices to remotely manage?
 While you're chewing on that question, check out our comparison table.